HellowThar/fastQR/README.md

 Rust -> Wasm Back End - in the Front End!

+Tailwind CSS
-Serverless by design for snappy QR code encoding -

-no more waiting 45 seconds for a server to finish!
+Serverless by design for snappy QR code encoding - no more waiting 45 seconds for a server to finish!

+No persistence - just generate a *beautiful* QR code and download

+Free to use - host on a cdn.
+No ads.

 # Get this project running
 ## Requirements: